atomjump/loop-server/config/language-packs/README.md

    ]
    var lang = lsmsg.defaultLanguage;
    ```
+   On your front-end you should set the cookie named 'lang' to the 2 letter ISO language code
+    e.g. 'en' for English, 'es' for 'Spanish', if you wish to change the language around the border of
+    the pop-up chat box.

 You would typically only include the languages you wish to.
 If you included every language,